sophiebatten123/Tutoring-Hub/README.md

         - Update DIRS in TEMPLATES with TEMPLATES_DIR
         - Update ALLOWED_HOSTS with ['app_name.heroku.com','localhost']
 4. Store Static and Media files in Cloudinary and Deploy to Heroku:
-    - Create three directories in the main directory labelled: media, storage and templates.
+    - Create three directories in the top level directory: media, storage and templates.
     - Create a file named "Procfile" in the main directory and ass the following: [web: gunicorn project-name.wsgi].
     - Login to Heroku within the terminal window using **heroku login -i**
     - Run the following command in the terminal window: **heroku git:remote -a your_app_name_here**.
 By doing this you will link the app to your GidPod terminal.